updated Mar 21, 2016

 Security deposit does not earn interest.
 Like many other secured cards, your deposit doesn't earn any interest.

-The Capital One® Secured MasterCard® is one of the best secured credit cards in the U.S., and is an excellent choice of card to get for people who would like to improve their credit score or to build a credit history, and also to have access to a certain credit limit which will be useful in many situations.
+Capital One® Secured MasterCard® is one of the best secured credit cards in the US, and is an excellent choice of card to get for people who would like to improve their credit score or to build a credit history, and also to have access to a certain credit limit which will be useful in many situations.

 Remember that this card is mainly to help you improve your credit score, so use it responsibly so that you don't create a balance which you won't be able to pay off in full by the due date each month.

 Considering all the benefits of the Capital One® Secured MasterCard®, we at GET.com rate it as the best secured credit card to get in the US, and hence would highly recommend it to those of you who want to rebuild or establish your credit.